Sheds don’t have to be boring!

 Why restrict yourself inside when you can also sit outside and enjoy the colors?
 If the shed is used for storage place a multi-colored bench just outside it.

-Windows and curtains
+Windows and curtains create a homely feel

 Consider placing half-length curtains on the glass windows for aesthetic reasons.